This blog post was last updated on Wednesday, September 13th.

 What Are Real Estate Offering Memorandums (OMs)?

 A commercial real estate offering memorandum, or OM, is a legal document prepared by brokers to inform prospective buyers about a seller’s property.
-Real estate OMs provide all of the information buyers need to determine if the deal is worth pursuing, or does not align with their strategy.
+Real estate OMs provide all of the information buyers need to determine if the deal is worth pursuit.
 Typically, OMs include:

-- An executive summary, or a brief synopsis of the key points investors need to know about a property’s location, financials and other points
+- A brief summary of the key points investors need to know about a property’s location, financials and more

 - A description of the property, including the asset class, zoning classifications, demographic details, and pertinent operational details

-- Information about current tenants, including rent rolls, lease expiations and more
+- Breakdown of current tenants, including rent rolls, lease expirations and more

 - Return summaries predicated on varying assumptions